DUALLy: Interoperability

 represent and support any kind of architectural representation) and extensible (in order to add domain specificities).
 In other words, A0 acts as a bridge among the different architectural languages to be related together.
 The star architecture of DUALLy enables an agile and easy integration of architecture description languages.
 The DUALLy transformation system is made of a series of model-to-model transformations that enable information migration among architecture models.
 These model-to-model transformations are constructed automatically by executing higher-order transformations (i.e., transformations taking other transformations as input or producing other transformations as output).

-While DUALLy transforms a model into any other by passing first through an A0 model, model changes are propagated accordingly first to the A0 model and successively forwarded to any other architectural model (it has to be noted that the obtained result is independent from the order followed in the forwarding).
+While DUALLy transforms a model into any other by passing first through an A0 model, model changes are propagated accordingly first to the A0 model and successively forwarded to any other architectural model (the obtained result is independent from the order followed in the forwarding).
 Under the assumption that concurrent modifications to different models cannot apply, the DUALLY architecture ensures the convergence of the change propagation process, that is, it ensures by construction that a modification of a model within the network is propagated to all the other models in a finite number of steps.